Workrunner/workrunner.github.io/en/pages/ui.md

 The home page is consisted of three parts.

-1. user panel on the top bar.
+1. User panel on the top bar.
-2. The body consisted from activity stream, labels, calendar, administration and market.
+2. The body consists of activity stream, labels, calendar, administration and market.
-3. worklist on the right side of home page.
+3. Worklist on the right side of home page.

 Main UI: